Diversity Course Series

 Engaging Oppression, Transgressions, and Microaggressions

-This new graduate course series runs in concert with the Graduate School’s lecture series on Equity and Difference.
-With support from the University’s Race and Equity Initiative, this non-sequential one-credit seminar is offered quarterly, and graduate students, staff and faculty may choose to register and participate for just one quarter or all three.
+This new graduate course series runs in concert with the Graduate School’s Public Lecture Series.
+With support from the University’s Race and Equity Initiative, this non-sequential one-credit seminar is offered quarterly, and graduate students, staff and faculty may choose to register and participate for just one quarter or all offered.
 A dynamic resource repository of readings, tools and resources from each course are available.
-The Fall quarter course focused on oppression, and the Winter and Spring courses focus on transgressions and microaggressions respectfully.

 As a unit of the University of Washington’s Graduate School for over 45 years, the Graduate Opportunities and Minority Achievement Program (GO-MAP) is committed to serving the needs of underrepresented graduate students of color to enhance equity and graduate student success.
 GO-MAP aims to cultivate a culturally and ethnically diverse academic, educational and social environment in which all students can learn and thrive while attending the University of Washington.
 In working closely with graduate students, faculty, and staff, GO-MAP strives to strengthen and maintain campus diversity while enhancing academic opportunities for graduate students of color and encouraging scholarship and research that explores cultural diversity.

-This public lecture series, presented throughout 2015–2017 by the Graduate School and the UW Alumni Association, consists of meaningful talks that expose and explain transgressions and struggles—both systemic and personal—experienced by too many in our communities today.
+The Public Lecture Series, presented by the Graduate School and the UW Alumni Association, consists of meaningful talks that expose and explain transgressions and struggles—both systemic and personal—experienced by too many in our communities today.
 Speakers include thought leaders from our campuses and around the world who are working to open our eyes to the consequences of prejudice and seeking solutions for change.

 Scholars’ Studio: Translate, Transgress and Transform

 Scholars’ Studio is a fun, informal, quarterly event that features 10 rapid-fire, lightning-style presentations (5 minutes each) given by graduate students and postdocs doing research on topics related to an interdisciplinary theme.
-For the 2015 – 2016 event season, the sequence of quarterly themes are Translate, Transgress, and Transform to coincide with the momentum of social justice and equity initiatives at UW Seattle.
+Previous themes were Translate, Transgress, and Transform to coincide with the momentum of social justice and equity initiatives at UW Seattle.